confluentinc/kafka-streams-examples/README.md

   must first install and run Apache Kafka and friends, which we describe in section [Packaging and running the examples](#packaging-and-running).
 Each example also states its exact requirements and instructions at the very top.
+* **Examples under [src/test/](src/test/)**: These examples should test applications under [src/main/](src/main/).
+  Unit Tests with TopologyTestDriver test the stream logic without external system dependencies.
-* **Examples under [src/test/](src/test/)**: These examples are a bit longer because they implement integration tests that demonstrate end-to-end data pipelines.
-Here, we use a testing framework to automatically spawn embedded Kafka clusters, feed input data to them (using the standard Kafka producer client), process the data using Kafka Streams, and finally read and verify the output results (using the standard Kafka consumer client).
+  The integration tests use a testing framework to automatically spawn embedded Kafka clusters, feed input data to them (using the standard Kafka producer client), process the data using Kafka Streams, and finally read and verify the output results (using the standard Kafka consumer client).
-  These examples are also a good starting point to learn how to implement your own end-to-end integration tests.
+  These examples are also a good starting point to learn how to implement your own tests.

 ## Examples